dantebhang/WeLoveMovies-App/README.md

 ## Technologies

-Built with Knex, PostgreSQL, Express and Heroku
+Built with React.js, JavaScript, HTML, CSS, Knex, PostgreSQL, Express and deployed on Heroku